namdosikh/tomatofocus/README.md

 - [ ] Add a **delete** feature for task list items
 - [ ] Count how many Pomodoro sessions have been completed
 - [ ] Include detailed, trusted information about the **Pomodoro Technique**

+## 📬 Feedback

+If you have ideas, feedback, or want to collaborate, feel free to reach out!